 We invite IAMCR members to show support by tagging @unisinos on Twitter.

-This text of this statement was agreed by the Clearinghouse for Public Statements and approved by IAMCR’s president.
+The text of this statement was agreed by the Clearinghouse for Public Statements and approved by IAMCR’s president.
 It applies to the situation at the date of publication, notwithstanding any further evolution.
 The Clearinghouse processes statements and/or manages the process of signing statements generated by others, that are principally concerned with issues relating to media/communications and where IAMCR members have substantive scientific expertise that provides a basis for seeking to influence discursive or material practice.
 It publishes statements in line with the purposes of IAMCR as specified in its statutes, notably in article S.2.8: “to defend the professional interests of academic media and communication researchers, to help the improvement of their training, and to promote and defend the freedom and independence of academic work in media and communication research”.